 The Alaskan Malamute is a big dog, weighing around 38-50 kilograms.
 His purpose is to pull sledges and therefore is very strong, often not aware of his enormous strength.
 He needs physical and mental challenges or he could become destructive.
 His owner needs to be prepared to invest time into training.
 The Malamute has a thick, coarse outer coat and a woolly undercoat so is happy in very cold weather.
 He definitely does not suit a warm climate and on warm days will need to be kept cool.
 He will need to live in a house with a garden and should have plenty of exercise.
 Grooming is challenging and this dog needs grooming frequently and to be professionally groomed once or twice a year

-- Hip dysplasia ( an abnormality of the hip joints causing pain and disabilty) Breed mean score 12.4 (ideally parents should be lower)
+- Hip dysplasia Breed 5 year mean score 10 (ideally parents should be lower)

 - Bitches not to be mated before third season

 - Bitches not to produce a litter under two years of age

 - Bitches not to produce more than one litter within a 12 month period.

 Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.